 Jean Kilbourne: Not very.
 I was trying to get people to take advertising seriously because very few people did and this is still the case.
 I always hear people say, "I don't pay attention to ads.
 I just tune them out.
 They have no effect on me."
 So I wanted people to take it seriously.
 But more important, I wanted them to take these issues seriously, the sexism and the high-risk drinking and the dangers of tobacco and to see these as serious issues fueled by advertising.
-I wanted them to see past the harm and look at the profits these industries were making and how they were making them and huge amounts of power and control of the media through their advertising dollars.
+I wanted them to see past the harm and look at the profits these industries were making and how they were making them Bill White: You once described the work you do as a "form of judo."
+Could you elaborate on what you mean by that?

+Jean Kilbourne: What I meant when I described it as judo is that I was taking on these huge industries--the alcohol industry, the tobacco industry, the fashion industry, the beauty industry, the diet industry, the junk food industry.
+They had huge resources and huge amounts of power and control of the media through their advertising dollars.
 And here I am--this lone woman and her slideshow.
-There was no way I was going to resources that even remotely approached those wielded by these companies, but what I could do is use their own weight against them.
+There was no way I was going to have resources that even remotely approached those wielded by these companies, but what I could do is use their own weight against them.
 I could use their material, their ads, and flip it so that people would look at them from a different point of view, a different perspective.
 That's what I meant when I said it was a kind of judo.